Esri/offline-editor-js/README.md

 	* indexedDB.
 Storage limits for indexedDB are not necessarily consistent across browsers.
 It's generally understood to be 50MB.
 Here is a Mozilla [document](https://developer.mozilla.org/en-US/docs/IndexedDB#Storage_limits) discussing limits across different browsers.
 	* Advanced users of the library should be aware that JavaScript stores strings as UTF-16.
 More information can be found in this Mozilla [article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length).
 	* If a user completely flushes their browser cache all queued edits and tiles will most likely be lost.
-	* The data should persist even if the browser is shutdown and restarted.
+	* The data should persist if the browser is shutdown and restarted.

 * Sub-mobiles (see `/vendor` directory)